10 Best-equipped CNG Cars Under Rs 10 Lakh: Maruti Wagon R, Hyundai Exter, Tata Punch, Maruti Brezza And Others | CarDekho.com

 -

-Its only direct rival is the Maruti Swift, in both petrol and CNG options.
+Its only direct rival, in both petrol and CNG options, is the Maruti Swift.

 Maruti Baleno